 - Rocephine (ceftriaxone)

 - Zithromax, Zmax (azithromycin)

-Urethritis which may due to trichomonas infectio, which is often called trichomoniasis is generally cured with a specific antibiotic is called Flagyl or metronidazole.
-On the other hand, Tindamax or tinidazole is another type of antibiotic which can also treat trichomoniasis.
+Urethritis which may due to trichomonas infection, which is often called trichomoniasis is generally cured with a specific antibiotic is called Flagyl or metronidazole.
+On the other hand, Tindamax or tinidazole is another type of antibiotic that can also treat trichomoniasis.

 Urethritis that is caused by herpes virus is often treated with:

 - Famvir (famciclovir)